D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 has been normalized using a method where values are divided by the most recent data point within the segment.
 Each row in the dataset represents a specific segment, providing a snapshot of the stock data available on a particular trading day.
-Moreover, rows are labeled to indicate whether the stock experienced a minimum gain of 5% within the subsequent 10 trading days.
+Rows are labeled to indicate when the stock had a minimum gain of 5% within the subsequent 10 trading days.

 * `train.csv`: Of the 5 years, it contains the first 4 years of data.
 * `test.csv`: Of the 5 years, it contains the final year of data.